tseccull/spectools/README.md

 # spectools

-v24.038.1
+v24.104.0

 Developer:    Tom Seccull

-This is a personal collection of scripts I that use for reduction, processing, and analysis of astronomical spectroscopic data.
+This is a personal collection of scripts I that use for reduction,processing, and analysis of astronomical spectroscopic data.
 I cannot make any guarantees that this software will either work, or be useful to others.
+Updates to these scripts may arrive in this repo randomly and without warning.
 Those that choose to use these scripts do so at their own risk.
 At very least, the shebang Python path at the top of each script should be updated to match the Python path in your system.
 Support from me may be limited.
 If, against all odds, any of the scripts in this repo end up being useful in your work, please consider citing the repo with the details provided in the CITATION.cff file.
+A Zenodo DOI may be obtained for this repo at some point in the future.

 The scripts in this repo rely on other Python packages that deserve recognition if they are used.
 Please be sure to cite these as well where necessary: